PWT founder forced from his home for growing medical cannabis

 As Maui rents soar, medical cannabis patients are finding it difficult to find affordable homes where they may grow their cannabis plants.
 Landlords realize they can charge much higher rents now, and some landlords have forced patients out of their homes, or refused to rent to cannabis cultivators.
 Some landlords resist allowing cannabis to be grown on their property for a variety of reasons, ranging from prejudice against cannabis, to fearing federal seizure of their property, to envisioning wild "reefer madness" parties.

-It's time to end the cannabis prohibition!
-Cannabis saves lives, and is a far safer recreational substance, than alcohol or cigarettes.
-Stand up, speak out, and start working now, to join statewide campaign to Legalize Cannabis, in Hawaii, in 2018!
-Please, help legalize cannabis in Hawaii. ✍️Mark your calendars for Jan.
-17, 2018, the opening day of Hawaii's legislative session, and join the statewide campaign to send 10,000 emails to the lawmakers asking them to legalize cannabis.
+Stand up, speak out, and start working now, to join the statewide campaign to Legalize Cannabis, in Hawaii, in 2018! ✍️Mark your calendars for Jan.
+17, 2018, the opening day of Hawaii's legislative session, and join the statewide campaign to send THOUSANDS of emails to the lawmakers telling them to legalize cannabis.

 Hawaii's New Medical Cannabis laws